 Retail

-Delivery of high-bandwidth data at particular points in store requires cabled connection.
-Makes these spots immobile.
+Currently, delivery of high-bandwidth data at particular points in store requires cabled connection, makeing these spots immobile.
 Alteration of retail space to enable new customer experiences is a key part of retailer strategy.
 High-bandwidth flexible retail space through LC enables cost reductions for retailers when modifying or refitting the space.

 Data density of LC enables very-high bandwidth content without fear of interference with other wireless resources.